People Management

 7 min.

-Emotional Intelligence: Top Managers’ Secret Weapon
+Emotional Intelligence at work: Top Managers’ Secret Weapon

 Andrée-Anne Blais-Auclair